-This paper is organised as follows.
 In Section \ref{notation} we review the notation and the preliminary concepts.
-In Section \ref{algorithm} we present our simple recursive backward algorithm - easily coded within supporting software - that can construct a CEG from any staged tree.
-Here we also prove some properties of the algorithm and also of the transformation itself.
-We then demonstrate in Section \ref{experiments}, how the algorithm for compacting a stratified staged tree into an SCEG presented in \cite{silander2013dynamic} can be adapted for the general case and compare it to our algorithm with the optimal stopping time.
+In Section \ref{algorithm} we present a simple recursive backward algorithm - coded within supporting software - that can construct a CEG from any staged tree.
+Here we also prove some properties of the algorithm and of the transformation itself.
+In Section \ref{experiments} we compare an adapted version of the algorithm presented in \cite{silander2013dynamic} to our algorithm.
 We conclude the paper with a short discussion in Section \ref{discussion}.